How to Know If Your Company Needs a Hiring Freeze

 - Manage internal movement.
 Address internal transfers or promotions that may be affected by the decision.
 Reassess current staffing needs and adjust workloads or redistribute responsibilities if needed.

 - Monitor and evaluate.
-Keep a close eye on company morale; what’s the mood?
-Use surveys to get a sense of how employees are feeling.
+Keep a close eye on company morale.
+What’s the mood?
+Use surveys to get a sense of how employees are feeling and address any concerns as soon as they arise.

 - Plan for the future.
 Plan for what to do once the hiring freeze is over, with strategies to implement the recruitment phase again when appropriate.